The Government is spending over £450 million to help primary schools improve the quality of the PE and sport activities they offer their pupils.

 In April 2013, the Government announced new funding of £150 million for physical education (PE) and sport.
 This funding is to be used to improve the quality and breadth of PE.
 Schools are free to determine how best to use this funding to improve the quality and breadth of PE and sport provision, including increasing participation in PE and sport so that all pupils develop healthy lifestyles and reach the performance levels they are capable of.
 This funding is ring-fenced and therefore can only be spent on provision of PE and sport in schools.

-For the year 2019/20 we have been allocated £19,560 to spend on improving our PE provision at SSSJ.
-We are using our sports funding this year to:
+For the year 2020/2021 we have been allocated £19,520 to spend on improving our PE provision at SSSJ.
+We have identified five key indicators to focus on this year.